nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf52/developing.rst

       Otherwise, the DFU target may reject the FOTA process due to a downgrade prevention mechanism.

 #.
 Download the :file:`dfu_application.zip` archive to your device.
-   See :ref:`app_build_fota` for more information about the contents of update archive.
+   See :ref:`app_build_output_files` for more information about the contents of update archive.

    .. note::
       nRF Connect for Desktop does not currently support the FOTA process.